-The ARM Committee conducted this review for FY23 and is satisfied that the current framework continues to be sound and that Xero is operating with due regard to the risk appetite set by the Board.
+The ARM Committee conducted this review for FY24 and is satisfied that the current framework continues to be sound and that Xero is operating with due regard to the risk appetite set by the Board.
 Xero will continue to invest in people, processes, and technology to ensure that Xero's risk management framework continues to evolve with the business.
 The ARM Committee reviews the risk appetite parameters annually and the risk radar at least four times per year to ensure it has oversight of risk status, understands key changes, and monitors key mitigation action plans.
-The ARM Committee receives risk 'deep-dive' updates on key risk areas throughout the year.
-In FY23, the Board undertook these reviews and approved 'Risk Guardrails' which support decision-making, planning and risk management activities by articulating the risk appetite principles across Xero.
+The ARM Committee receives risk updates on key risk areas throughout the year and, in FY24, the Board approved 'Risk Guardrails' which support decision-making, planning and risk management activities by articulating the risk appetite principles across Xero.